AfaanBilal/NanoCore/README.md

 ## 🧮 Instruction Set Architecture (ISA)

+> See `programs/` for example programs and compiled binaries.

 NanoCore features a small but functional instruction set designed for its 8-bit constraints.

 ### Instruction Format